RMFichter/website/README.md

-# adhoc-portfolio
+# portfolio webpage

-My portfolio specifically for Chicago Digital since I haven't updated my page in a long while :) and also for fun!!!
+Thanks to youtuber Profitable Programmer for supplying the template for this website.